 4 How has gardening changed you?

-Some people start gardening to heal.
+Some people start gardening to heal, which is so smart.
 I think I started early enough that it has been my best preventative medicine.

 5 Any fabulous gardening or DIY mistakes to share?

 How can I choose?
 There are many!
 My most epic one was the time I stepped on a rake and knocked myself on the head with the handle.
 And because that was not good enough, it actually happened two more times on the same day.
 I had a goose egg on my forehead for days.